f1datajunkie/WEC/markdown/Pace Tables.md

 outlap_sectors.head()
 ```

-Now we can compare them to the flying laps in a single chart:
+Now we can compare them to the flying laps in a single chart, grouping the box plots according to sector and lap type:

 ```python
 import plotly.graph_objects as go